 Modifying XML using Python programming language means updating or modifying an existing XML file or XML string using Python.
 Extensible Markup Language (XML) are the most widely used formats for data, because this format is very well supported by modern applications, and is very well suited for further data manipulation and customization.
 Therefore it is sometimes required to generate XML data using Python or other programming languages.
-We have seen how to parse or read an existing XML document and build or create a new XML document using Python.
-Here we will see how to update or modify an XML document using Python.
+You might have seen how to parse or read an existing XML document and build or create a new XML document using Python.
+Here you will see how to update or modify an XML document using Python.

 Preparing your workspace is one of the first things that you can do to make sure that you start off well.
 The first step is to check your working directory.

 When you are working in the Python terminal, you need first navigate to the directory, where your file is located and then start up Python, i.e., you have to make sure that your file is located in the directory where you want to work from.

 In the below image you see I have opened a cmd prompt and navigated to the directory where I have to create Python script for modifying XML using Python.

 Now I will create a python script that will read the attached XML file and modify any node value in the XML content and update the same XML file.

 XML is an inherently hierarchical data format, and the most natural way to represent it is with a tree.
 I will be parsing the XML data using

 ElementTree represents the whole XML document as a tree, and Element represents a single node in this tree.
 Interactions with the whole document (reading and writing to/from files) are usually done on the

 ElementTree level.
 Interactions with a single XML element and its sub-elements are done on the Element level.